boristsr/gdcorner-website/_posts/jenkins-home-lab/2020-02-21-JenkinsHomeLab-P4-LinuxDockerAgents.md

 JENKINS_SLAVE_SSH_PUBKEY=ssh-rsa YOUR SSH PUBLIC KEY
 ```

-This sets an environment variable that the script discussed above will insert into the authorized_hosts file.
+This sets an environment variable that the script discussed above will insert into the authorized_hosts file by the setup-sshd script in the Docker image discussed earlier.

 > <span class="badge badge-warning">Note</span> If you are using the original jenkins image, you will need to set the JavaPath option under Connect Method->Advanced to point to the appropriate java path, as it’s not in the path for the jenkins user.